 J K PLACE

-Long experience has taught me that the very best establishments, be they hotels or restaurants, always share one important characteristic: they welcome constructive suggestions.
-When I met the delightful General Manager of the J K Place on Capri – a young man who is as charming as he is efficient, and he is very efficient – I saw at once that he was without a tie.
+Those seeking elegance and comfort on the isle of Capri should seek out the J K Place.
+It is not only the hotel building which manifests these qualities.
+When I first met the delightful General Manager, I saw at once that he was without a tie.
 (As readers of Bown’s Bespoke will know, the wearing of a collar and tie is one of my sartorial Ten Commandments.)
 Immediately, I expressed my alarm – to general amusement.
 The following day, the bearded Mr Martino Acampora – for it was he – appeared dressed properly (and very smartly).
 My picture shows him thus attired, alongside myself and the chefs from the restaurant.
 This modest tale of the triumph of Virtue takes us to the heart of why the J K Place is such a good hotel: nothing is too much trouble if it will please the guests.

 I had arrived on the island at the Marina Grande.
 There I had been met by a gentleman from the hotel and whisked up the hill in a swish little electric buggy.
 During the brief ride I recalled my memories of this building – a handsome 19th Century villa – in its previous incarnation as a less grand hotel.
 Then its exterior had been bright red.
 Today it is white and cream and discreet – and altogether more suggestive of the luxury which is now within.
 To turn it into the J K Place the interior was completed gutted and given to the interior designer Michele Bonan.
 His nautical theme – manifested in the sea blue of the walls and the foam white of the sofas – works well.
 The sense is of up-to-the-minute opulence and thoroughly traditional comfort.
 Carefully chosen objets d’art are all over the place.
 It is a style which is both welcoming and elevating of the spirit, and it is an entirely appropriate counterpoint to the views from the windows and from the terraces of the sea and of the beach below.